Learning Objectives:

 Your task:

-Once you have dawn the facial features, you can shade the hair, then the clothes and then the skin.
+Once you have drawn the facial features, you can shade the hair, then the clothes and then the skin.

 Be sure to draw the hair and clothes first, as it will make shading the skin much easier afterwards.
 This is because you can gauge how light or dark each part of the skin is when you have the hair to compare it with.